jcottam/stripe-ecommerce/README.md

 I enjoyed building this application and would like to extend it by adding the following functionality:

-- a view to capture customer billing address and email
+- capture customer billing address and email
-- an ability to send an email confirmation to customer
+- send an email confirmation to customer
-- the ability to persist shopping cart to _localStorage_ to protect cart in low-bandwidth and accidental browser-refresh scenarios
+- persist shopping cart to _localStorage_ to protect cart in low-bandwidth and accidental browser-refresh scenarios
-- the ability to save customer card information for expedited future checkouts via the [Stripe Customer API](https://stripe.com/docs/saving-cards)
+- save customer card information for expedited future checkouts via the [Stripe Customer API](https://stripe.com/docs/saving-cards)
-- the ability to pass along internal order number, via _metadata_, to Stripe for easy reconciliation
+- pass along internal order number, via _metadata_, to Stripe for easy reconciliation
 - integrate the ability to pay with Apple Pay, [Payment Request Button](https://stripe.com/docs/stripe-js/elements/payment-request-button#payment-request-button-element)